saturn-lab/androidAudioRecg/README.md

-An Android project for speech recogniztion experiement in ITIS and BDMI.
+An Android application for speech recogniztion in ITIS and BDMI.